 Fair value gains and losses on other derivatives are recognised in the income statement.

 Leases where Alliander acts as lessor

-Alliander has entered into operating leases for district heating networks, energy-related installations and office space.
+Alliander has entered into operating leases for district heating networks and energy-related installations.
 Operating leases are leases that are not designated as finance leases.
 Risks and rewards incidental to ownership of the assets concerned are not, or not substantially, transferred to the lessee.

 The assets that are leased to third parties under operating leases are classified as property, plant and equipment.
 The proceeds from operating leases are recognised through the income statement as operating income over the lease period.